 In short, the Japanese loanword devoicing pattern has contributed much to several theoretical debates in recent years.
-However, Kawahara (2011b) raised one issue: the Japanese loanword devoicing data is primarily based on the intuitions of two linguists, namely, Nishimura (2003) and Kawahara (2006); i.e. the grammaticality judgments in (1)-(3) primarily come from the authors themselves.1 Many studies have raised concerns against research exclusively relying on authors' own introspections (e.g. Dąbrowska 2010; Gibson and Fedorenko 2010; Griner 2001; Labov 1996; Myers 2009; Ohala 1986; Schütze 1996).
-To address this problem, Kawahara (2011b) conducted a rating experiment with 38 native Japanese speakers who do not know about the devoicing pattern.
-The experiment indeed showed that Japanese speakers generally judge devoicing of OCP-violating geminates more natural than devoicing in other environments.
-In this regard, Kawahara (2011b) succeeded in supporting the empirical basis of the claims made based on the patterns in (1)-(3).
-Kawahara (2011a) reports a follow-up experiment using a larger set of stimuli with 49 naive native speakers, which again supported the idea that devoicing of OCP-violating geminates is most natural for native speakers of Japanese.
+However, Kawahara (2011b) raises one issue: the Japanese loanword devoicing data are primarily based on the intuitions of two linguists, namely, Nishimura (2003) and Kawahara (2006); i.e., the grammaticality judgments in (1)-(3) primarily come from the authors themselves.1 Many studies have raised concerns about research exclusively relying on authors' own introspections (e.g., Dabrowska 2010; Gibson and Fedorenko 2010; Griner 2001; Labov 1996; Myers 2009; Ohala 1986; Schütze 1996).
+To address this problem, Kawahara (2011b) conducted a rating experiment with 38 native Japanese speakers who did not know about the devoicing pattern.
+The experiment indeed showed that Japanese speakers generally judge devoicing of OCP-violating geminates as more natural than devoicing of non-OCP-violating geminates or devoicing of OCP-violating singletons.
+In this regard, Kawahara (2011b) succeeded in supporting the empirical basis of the claims made about the patterns in (1)-(3).
+Kawahara (2011a) reports a follow-up experiment using a larger set of stimuli with 49 naive native speakers, which again supported the idea that devoicing of OCP-violating geminates is the most natural environment for native speakers of Japanese.